 CQUniversity Emerald (Former CQ TAFE) is located on the Capricorn Highway, 275 km west of Rockhampton, and is popular with students studying trade based apprenticeships.
-It also provides a quiet place to study if you are studying courses via distance.
+It also provides a quiet place to study if you are studying courses via online study.

-CQUniversity is a leader in distance education and prides itself on providing students with the flexibility to study their own way, it also realises the importance of staying connected with its students.
+CQUniversity is a leader in online study and prides itself on providing students with the flexibility to study their own way, it also realises the importance of staying connected with its students.
 CQUniversity Emerald (Former CQ TAFE) gives students a place to seek support, form study groups, and access resources and technology.

 Most students studying at Emerald will require their own private transportation.
 The city has a daily air service from Brisbane and is positioned along the passenger rail line from Rockhampton to Longreach.

 For information on accommodation and schooling options in this region please see the local links provided under the useful information section.